pravatbhusal/university-notes/CS 314/Lectures/src/chapter17/README.md

 ### Adding into a BST
 If the Node's value being added is already within the Tree, then it does not add the duplicate (acts like a Set).
+- Best-case: O(log2(N)) <- Whenever the Tree is complete, so height is O(log2(N))
+- Worst-case: O(N) <- Whenever the Tree is linear, so must traverse through entire tree

+### Removing from a BST
+1. If removing a leaf, null it out.
+2. If removing an internal Node that has only one child, make the parent Node link to its one child.
+3. If it's an internal Node with 2 children:
+	- Replace the Node with the max Node on its left-subtree (the very-right Node of left-subtree)
+	- Recursively replace until the Node is replaced with its maximum left-subtree Node